modelscope/3D-Speaker/egs/semantic_speaker/bert/README.md

    The `--train_file`, `--validation_file`, and `--test_file` are the json files for training, validation, and testing, respectively.
    The `text_column_name` and `label_column_name` are the column names of the text and label in the json files.
 To match the data preprocessing, `sentence` and `change_point_list` should be fixed to read the specific columns.

+## Acknowledgement
+We have borrowed some codes from the `transformers`.

 ## Citation